3 Things You Can Do If Your Partner Is An Alcoholic

 - Damaged relationships

 One of the essential elements of the recovery process is education.
-The majority of treatment programs use educational strategies to help people overcome their AUD.
+Most treatment programs use educational strategies to help people overcome their alcohol use disorder (AUD).

 Alcohol withdrawal symptoms can include:

 Some withdrawal symptoms can be painful and dangerous such as delirium tremens.
 If your partner is experiencing withdrawal symptoms, contact a medical professional immediately.

 Research Alcohol Treatment Facilities

 Whether your partner has alcohol abuse or alcohol addiction, they may require treatment from one or more facilities.